stormdirus2/nox/README.md

 * Fireballs no longer deal 1000 damage to Ghasts (:concern:)
 * Fireball cooldown is 3 times less
 * Fireballs from Ghasts bypass shields
-* Ghast Tears are fire resistent
+* Ghast Tears are fire resistant

 ### Magma Cubes
 * Inherent changes from Slimes
 * Ignite the target on fire for 4 seconds upon successful attack
 * On death, instead of a Poison II cloud, Magma Cubes generate lava proportionate to their size
-* Magma Cream is fire resistant
+* Magma Cream is fire-resistant

 ### Piglins..
 * Can mine blocks (Brutes as well)